. . .

 Our algorithm is a special type of

-This means that we firstly try a square on every possible place, before you replace it for another one.
+This means that we always first try a square on every possible place, before we replace it for a smaller square.

 We believe the current super computers (using backtracking algorithms)